John Lennon & Yoko - Power To The People

 9 Nov 1999

 American producer, songwriter and co-founder of Atlantic records Herb Abramson died age 82.
 He produced Tommy Tucker's 1964 hit 'High Heeled Sneakers.'
-He was the owner of A-1 Sound studios and clients included Barry Manilow, Bette Midler, The Supremes, Patti Smith, and Muddy Waters.
+He was the owner of A-1 Sound studios and clients included Barry Manilow, Bette Midler, The Supremes, Patti Smith and Muddy Waters.

 9 Nov 1997

-Paul Weller was arrested and spent the night in a French jail after smashing up his hotel room.
+During a European tour, British guitarist and singer Paul Weller was arrested and spent the night in a French jail after smashing up his hotel room.
 His record company paid £4,000 to cover the damage; Weller was released the following day.

 9 Nov 1996